sonic-net/SONiC/doc/system-telemetry/reboot-cause.md

 Currently `show reboot-cause` displays the last reboot-cause and performing `cat /host/reboot-cause/previous-reboot-cause.txt` to show the reboot-cause.
 With new design, the reboot-cause will be read from state-DB and displayed with new format.
-`show reboot-cause history` will be added and displays the previous `reboot-cause` upto 10 entries from state-DB.
+`show reboot-cause history` will be added and displays the previous `reboot-cause` up to 10 entries from state-DB.

 The example shows the output of `show reboot-cause` which is same as current output and displays only the last reboot-cause.
 ```